gharam37/MERN-doodle/README.md

 # MERN-doodle

-This is a tiny MERN stack project that experiments with different web development concepts and
+This is a tiny MERN stack project that experiments with different web development concepts and tools

 ## Getting Started

-In each of the backend and frontend Folders there's a readme file with details . both are indepedent projects and can be run seperately
+In each of the backend and frontend Folders there's a readme file with details . both are indepedent projects and can be run seperately.

 ## Deployment